letmehateu/porto/examples/sponsoring-vite/README.md

 pnpx porto onboard --admin-key --testnet
 ```

-Place the address and private key of the merchant account into the `.dev.vars` file.
+Place the address and private key of the merchant account into the `.env` file.

 ```sh
 MERCHANT_ADDRESS=0x...